Boavizta/cloud-scanner/docs/src/reference/cli-options.md

 Usage: cloud-scanner-cli [OPTIONS] <COMMAND>

 Commands:
-  estimate   Get estimation of impacts for a given usage duration inventory  List instances and  their average cpu load for the last 5 minutes (without returning impacts) serve      Run as a standalone server.
+  estimate   Get estimation of impacts for a given usage duration as json metrics    Get estimation of impacts for a given usage duration as OpenMetrics (Prometheus) instead of json inventory  List resources (and instances average cpu load for the last 5 minutes) without returning impacts serve      Run as a standalone server.
 Access metrics (e.g. http://localhost:8000/metrics?aws_region=eu-west-3), inventory or impacts (see http://localhost:8000/swagger-ui) help       Print this message or the help of the given subcommand(s)